Kyoshiku-SP/autofeedbreed/README.md

 AutoFeedBreed is a Fabric mod for Minecraft 1.21.1 that automatically handles animal feeding and breeding.

 Animals will:
-- Eat nearby fully grown crops (e.g., wheat, carrots, potatoes)
+- Eat nearby fully grown crops (wheat, carrots, potatoes, etc.)
-- Replant the crop they consumed
+- Replant the crop after eating
-- Enter love mode and breed with others
+- Breed with another animal of the same type
-- Prevent babies from eating until they grow
+- Prevent baby animals from eating crops until they grow up
-- Repeat this cycle automatically, without player input
+- Repeat this cycle automatically without player interaction

 ## Features

-- Works entirely server-side
+- Fully server-side
-- Compatible with vanilla and modded animals/crops
+- Supports both vanilla and modded animals and crops
-- Fully configurable via `autofeedbreed.json`
+- Configurable via `autofeedbreed.json`
-- Per-animal crop assignment and breeding cooldowns
+- Per-animal crop types and breeding cooldowns
-- Baby animals excluded from eating
-- Optional debug logging

 ## Configuration